Gardens of the Emerald Isle Tour

 Step inside Ireland’s finest gardens, from the sweeping grounds of Powerscourt and Birr Castle to gardens nurtured by famed horticulturalists Jimi and June Blake.
 Discover botanical treasures at Glasnevin, Kilmacurragh and Malahide, and raise a glass of local whiskey to the gardeners who bring these landscapes to life.

-Day 2: This morning, visit Glasnevin, one of Ireland’s two National Botanic Gardens.
+This morning, visit Glasnevin, one of Ireland’s two National Botanic Gardens.
 Explore its historic glasshouses and diverse plant collections.
+Walk through themed outdoor collections including the herbaceous borders, rose garden, and alpine house, and take time to appreciate the garden’s role in plant conservation and research.
 The afternoon is free to enjoy Dublin at your own pace.

-Day 5: Tour the lovely informal garden at Mount Usher, a naturalistic paradise inspired by William Robinson, dating back to 1850.
-In the afternoon, visit Kilmacurragh Botanic Gardens, known for its rhododendron and conifer collection.
+Tour the lovely informal garden at Mount Usher, a naturalistic paradise inspired by William Robinson's philosophy of working in harmony with nature.
+Established in 1850, the garden features informal plantings set along the River Vartry, with drifts of flowering shrubs, trees, and bulbs creating a tranquil, romantic atmosphere.
+In the afternoon, visit Kilmacurragh Botanic Gardens, known for its rhododendron, magnolias, and conifer collection.
 A scenic drive through the Wicklow Mountains rounds off the day.

 NB: Exact order of itinerary may vary according to local conditions, weather and tour manager's discretion.